Tompagpag/Tompagpag/README.md

 - 🌱 I’m currently learning **Typescript and Tailwind**

-- 💻 I already have some skills in **NodeJS, NestJS, Ruby on Rails, React, Stimulus, Docker ...**
+- 💻 I already have some skills in **NodeJS, Ruby on Rails, React, Stimulus, Docker ...**

 - 📫 How to reach me **WIP**